Good Girls (TV series): Production

-Development
+Development and Cancellation

 On May 7, 2018, NBC renewed the series for a second season, which premiered on March 3, 2019.
 On April 12, 2019, NBC renewed the series for a third season of 16 episodes, which premiered on February 16, 2020.
 Because of the COVID-19 pandemic in the United States, the third season was cut down to 11 episodes.
 On May 15, 2020, the series was renewed for a fourth season, which premiered on March 7, 2021.
-On June 25, 2021, NBC canceled the series after four seasons and opted to not shop to other networks.
+In May 2021, NBC considered renewing the series for a shortened fifth and final season conditional on the series regulars receiving pay cuts; series regulars Christina Hendricks, Mae Whitman, and Retta agreed to the terms while Manny Montana did not.
+One month later on June 25, 2021, NBC canceled the series after four seasons and opted to not shop to other networks.

 Casting

 Originally, Kathleen Rose Perkins was cast in the role of Beth in the pilot.
 Later it was confirmed she had left the project and the role would be recast.
 Christina Hendricks was announced as her replacement on July 10, 2017.
 On September 17, 2019, Jackie Cruz was cast in a recurring role for the third season.
 On November 13, 2020, Jonathan Silverman was cast in a recurring role for the fourth season.
 On April 13, 2021, Jordan Belfi joined the cast in a recurring role for the fourth season.